 Add olives and onions.

-Add pickle relish and stir.
+Add mayonnaise and pickle relish and combine.

 Add ground mustard, tarragon, paprika, salt and pepper, blend well.

-Spread mixture on your favorite toast.
+Spread mixture on your favorite toast and make a sandwich.

 Makes 6 sandwiches